 • If system time is used to sync the client and servers' relative timings, the system time must be accurate on both sides.
 You should also bear in mind timezone differences, which can be different in intervals of 15 minutes.

-If you are using messages to start the connection process, bear in mind latency differences; the "server" side should initiate the process as it's more important they are early.
+If you are using messages to start the connection process, bear in mind latency differences; the hole punch server side should initiate the process as it's more important they are early.

 • Some clients are far from the server, but close to each other.
 The match-maker server should note their timings on connecting to each other should be smaller, and should prefer to connect them together if possible, as they will have a smaller ping.

-• Constantly replaying the same players will get annoying for players.
-Consider using bots, or spicing up the matches so the same players will have different experiences.
+• Conversely, don't always pair players by stats like small latency to each other, or by similar ranking.
+It'll lead to constantly replaying the same players, which will get annoying.
+Consider using bots to flesh out games, or spicing up the matches so the same players will have different experiences.

-• Some clients have IPv6 addresses alone, or IPv4 alone.
+• Some clients have IPv6 addresses alone, or IPv4 alone, due to their ISP routing, or their own router or machine setup.
 An IPv4-alone client will not be able to connect to an IPv6 address.
+The reverse may not be true, due to IPv6 supporting mapped IPv4 addresses.

 • The matchmaker server should keep track of which clients fail to host properly, and try to make them P2P client role only, or relegate them to standard server-client and no P2P.